Retirement Savings Hacks for a Frugal Life After 60

 Are senior discounts worth it after 60?

 Yes—stack store loyalty prices with senior days and a membership like AARP to save on groceries, transit, and insurance.
-Keep a simple note on your phone with the places that offer deals so you remember to ask at checkout.

 What’s the easiest way to budget after 60?

-Use a 50/30/20 style split adapted for retirees (e.g., 60% needs, 25% wants, 15% savings/medical).
-Automate bill pay and set a weekly “money check-in” reminder so adjustments are quick and stress-free.
+Use a 50/30/20-style split adapted for retirees (e.g., 60% needs, 25% wants, 15% savings/medical).
+Automate bills and set a weekly money check-in.

 How do you live extremely frugally?